huntsberg/python_penny-ante/README.md

 ## Architecture Overview

-The package uses a realistic casino architecture:
+The package uses a realistic game architecture:

 - **Game**: Main game controller that orchestrates all components
 - **Table**: Manages the physical roulette table with wheel and betting layout